zopefoundation/z3c.form/src/z3c/form/zcml.rst

   ... """ % unknownFile, context=context)
   Traceback (most recent call last):
   ...
-  ZopeXMLConfigurationError: File "<string>", line 4.2-7.8
   ConfigurationError: ('No such file', '...unknown.pt')

 Register a specific template for a schema: